DavidDGD/emergency-response-time/README.md

 ## Web Application
 The web application can be found on:  https://dsp-response-time-dashboard.herokuapp.com/ (currently not live)

 ### The Project Aims:
-- to determine to what extent properties can be prioritized for fire inspection on the basis of the intervention time
+- determine to what extent properties can be prioritized for fire inspection on the basis of the intervention time
-- intervention time is defined as the time between the ignition of a fire and the moment where suppression of the fire starts
-- intervention time has been modelled as the aggregate of several components
+- intervention time is defined as the time between the ignition of a fire and the start of fire suppression, modelled as the aggregate of several components
-- generate discussions and new ideas around README development
-- draw more attention to docs and doc-writing
-- provide a safe, simple, fun gateway (or gateway drug?!) for non-devs to contribute to OSS
+- each property is assigned to the fire station of their respective fire station district
+- a street network specialized for fire trucks on OpenStreetMap (OSM) is used
+- other used datasources are: i.a.
+Register for Topography, the KMNI API, the TomTom API
+- using OSMnx and NetworkX for the street network and the intervention time
+- properties with critical intervention times are marked red on the map in the dashboard